pretzelhands/jinx/README.md

 This is for common questions and other quips I want to add but that didn't fit in anywhere.

+#### Is this usable in production?
+I personally use it to run all the ~25 virtual hosts for my freelance business and it has been doing its job well so far.
+I would still recommend you try it out in a local environment first, though.
+See how you like it and if you think it's good, put it on your server.

 #### What's with the name?
 Isn't nginx pronounced "engine-x"?
 I'm so glad you asked!
 And you are indeed correct that the proper pronounciation of "nginx" is "engine-x".
 However before many, many people told me so, I used to consistently pronounce it as "En-jinx".
 So I just threw out the "En" and kept the rest.
 Hence, `jinx`!